Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Introduction

 \section{Introduction}

 Given a residually finite, finitely generated group $G$, we say that a sequence of nested finite index normal subgroups of the group is a \emph{filtration} if this sequence of subgroups has trivial intersection.
 Given such a filtration $\{N_i\}$ of $G$ and fixing a generating set of $G$, we can consider each finite quotient $G/N_i$ with the Cayley graph metric induced by image the generating set of $G$. \begin{definition} The box space $\Box_{N_i} G$ of $G$ with respect to a filtration $\{N_i\}$ is the disjoint union of the finite quotients $\{G/N_i\}$ with their Cayley graph metrics, with the distance between different quotients defined to be at least the larger of their diameters. \end{definition} Note that different choices of generating set for $G$ give rise to coarsely equivalent box spaces (\cite{Kh12}).
 Studying the geometric properties of this space essentially reduces to studying geometric properties that the finite quotients $G/N_i$ have \emph{uniformly}.
-To give an example, let us first introduce the following notion. \begin{definition} Given two metric spaces $(X, d_X)$ and $(Y,d_Y)$, we say that a map $f:x \rightarrow Y$ is a coarse embedding if there exist non-decreasing control functions $\rho_{\pm}:\mathbb{R}_+ \rightarrow \mathbb{R}_+$ such that for all $a,b \in X$, we have
+To give an example, let us first introduce the following notion. \begin{definition} Given two metric spaces $(X, d_X)$ and $(Y,d_Y)$, we say that a map $f:X \rightarrow Y$ is a coarse embedding if there exist non-decreasing control functions $\rho_{\pm}:\mathbb{R}_+ \rightarrow \mathbb{R}_+$ such that for all $a,b \in X$, we have

 \end{definition} In this way, a box space coarsely embeds into a Hilbert space if and only if all of the components $G/N_i$ admit coarse embeddings into a Hilbert space with the same control functions $\rho_{\pm}$.
+For brevity, \emph{``embeddable''} is sometimes used to mean coarsely embeddable into a Hilbert space.

+An a priori weaker notion is that of a weak embedding.
+It was used in \cite{Gro} to construct a group which does not admit a coarse embedding into a Hilbert space. \begin{definition} Given a sequence of finite metric spaces $(X_n)_{n\in \mathbb{N}}$, and a metric space $Y$, a sequence of maps $f_n:X_n \rightarrow Y$ is a weak embedding if there is $C>0$ such that each $f_n$ is $C$-Lipschitz, and for all $r>0$, we have

+where $B_Y(y,r)$ denotes the ball of radius $r$ about $y\in Y$. \end{definition} When the target space $Y$ is of bounded geometry (i.e. the cardinality of balls is uniformly bounded by some constant depending only on the radius), then the above condition is equivalent to

+A coarse embedding of a metrized sequence of finite graphs of bounded geometry into a space $Y$ implies a weak embedding of the sequence of graphs into $Y$.

+Box spaces are good sources of examples in the world of bounded geometry metric spaces because their geometric properties often have strong links with algebraic or analytic properties of the parent group $G$.
+For example, the first explicit construction of expander graphs, due to Margulis (\cite{Mar}), was given in the form of a box space of a group with Kazhdan's property (T).